daxlab/udacity-deep-learning/README.md

-# udacity-deep-learning
+# Udacity Deep Learning
-solutions for udacity deep learning
+solutions for udacity deep learning by Google